 Artist Aides are a crucial part of the Seattle Opera family, and are essential for the welcoming of our guest artists.
-The purpose of the Artist Aide program is to assist our guest artists with settling in, and with transportation needs.
+The purpose of the Artist Aide program is to assist our guest artists with transportation and other hospitality needs.

-Primary responsibilities of an Artist Aide include picking up guest artists at the airport and making sure they are settled into their hotel or apartment; providing transportation to and from the car rental office; providing transportation to and from rehearsals, costume fittings, performances, and medical appointments; as well as taking guest artists to the airport for their return home.
+Primary responsibilities of an Artist Aide include picking up guest artists at the airport; providing transportation to and from rehearsals, costume fittings, performances, and medical appointments; as well as taking guest artists to the airport for their return home.

 Artist Aides have the opportunity to become better acquainted with our visiting artists on the first-rehearsal day, at which Artist Aides host a buffet.
-Artist Aides also host a cast party, usually on a Sunday during the performance timeframe.
-In addition, Aides who are driving to/from rehearsals sometimes remain on site for unexpected drives and thus have an opportunity to observe rehearsals in progress.
+Artist Aides also participate in cast parties hosted by the General Director.
+In addition, Aides who are driving to/from rehearsals sometimes remain on site and thus have an opportunity to observe rehearsals in progress.

-Drivers must submit proof of a valid Washington State Drivers license and proper liability insurance.
-All Artist Aides must have a cell phone and a clean reliable car.
+Drivers must submit proof of a valid Washington State Driver’s license and proper liability insurance.
+All Artist Aides are subject to a background check, must have email, a cell phone and a clean reliable car.

 For most visiting guest artists the Artist Aide is their first introduction to Seattle Opera.
-Each Aide’s positive, welcoming attitude is vital to making guest artists feel comfortable in their new homes and allowing them to do their best work.
+Come be a vital part of the production process!

-If you have questions or would like to start the sign-up process, please email Paula Podemski at Paula.Podemski@SeattleOpera.org
+If you have questions or would like to arrange an interview, please email Paula Podemski at Paula.Podemski@SeattleOpera.org

 Thank you for considering this important volunteer opportunity and for supporting Seattle Opera!